-If you feel confident that your salary expectations are aligned with your skills, the job responsibilities and the standards for the location, offer a range that you’d be comfortable with.
-This gives your salary conversation a starting point and will allow you to find out if you’re in the same ballpark as what the company plans to offer.
+If you feel confident that your salary expectations are aligned with your skills, the job responsibilities, and the standards for the location, offer a range that you’d be comfortable with.
+This gives your salary conversation a starting point and allows you to find out if you’re in the same ballpark as the company plans to offer.

 Say you’re flexible

 Sometimes, there are situations where you might be comfortable accepting a lower-than-expected salary or even taking a pay cut.
 An example might be if you’re looking to change fields and are starting from the bottom up.
 In this case, you can leave the door open with an answer like, “what’s most important to me is the opportunity to break into the field, so my salary expectations are flexible.
 Did you have a range in mind?”

 Sometimes, stating your salary expectations right out of the gate can hurt your chances for the job (and unfortunately this can be the case even if they’re the ones who ask you to name a figure).
 Not only are you operating with less information than if you waited until later in the process, but you risk coming across as overly motivated by money.